Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 You may ask how the linux kernel knows when some device pluge in and lunch his appropriate module, this is done by the **udev**, this udev responsible for such a thing so he know to load up the usb module when some USB device pluge in.

-You can see what going on your commputer by using some command that related to udev, such as `lsusb` which can show us the devices related to usb,`lspci` that responsible for CPI bridge or the `dmesg` that show us all the log we have from the system like in the boot which we can see on the boot the logs that our system run while bring the OS up.
+You can see what going on your commputer by using some command that related to udev, such as `lsusb` which can show us the devices related to usb,`lspci` that responsible for PCI bridge or the `dmesg` that show us all the log we have from the system like in the boot which we can see on the boot the logs that our system run while bring the OS up.

 We also have the `udevadm monitor` which can bring to the screen logs from the system in real time, you can see on the next gif how it work, I plug in my sundisk device and the **udev** found it and load it's logs to my screen, he also showed us the remove log when I remove my device from that computer